20th & 21st C. Drama & Performance

 Readings include plays by Angelina Weld Grimké, Young Jean Lee, Georgia Douglas Johnson, David Henry Hwang, and Israel Zangwill.
 Writings by intellectuals, activists, and theorists include James Baldwin, Brandi Wilkins Cantanese, WEB DuBois, Fred Moten, Robin D.G.
 Kelley, Robin Bernstein, Vron Ware, and others.

-Tony Kushner describes playwriting as an art that proceeds from contradiction, not cause and effect; not “this happens and then this and then this,” but more, “This happened.
-Oh yeah?
-Who says so?”
-This semester, we will take a deep dive into the contradictions of writing for the stage.
-How do our characters speak and listen to each other?
-What do our characters want, and how do they communicate, achieve, and change?
-Can a focus on intention, action, conflict, and image create powerful and effective stage plays?
+José Rivera describes good playwriting as “a collaboration between your many selves.”
+Tony Kushner describes it as an art that “proceeds from contradiction.”
+In this playwriting workshop, we will find our own paths to playwriting, and explore the collaborations and contradictions in writing for the stage.
+We will focus on the fundamental building blocks of dramatic writing, and ask a series of questions as we go: What do our characters want?
+How do they achieve their desires and change over time?
+How might our characters speak and listen to each other?
+Can a focus on intention, action, conflict, and image create powerful and effective playwriting?
 When do theatricality and imagination enter into the writing process?
-How do we avoid the clichés of the stage and instead find inspiration in the contradictions of the theatre?
+Can we avoid the clichés of the stage and instead find inspiration in the contradictions of the theatre?

-Your energies in this class will be directed toward cultivating and deepening your craft as playwrights.
-This will include the completion of dramatic writing prompts and “bake-offs”; scene and monologue writing; aesthetic experimentation; reading scripts aloud and in performance; collaborative group writing; peer feedback; revision; and research.
-We will learn the vocabulary necessary to thoughtfully critique our own writing as well as the writing of our peers.
-In our reading and viewing of sample plays, we will explore the dominant elements of dramatic structure and contemporary techniques of theatrical storytelling.
+Your energies in this class will be directed toward cultivating your craft and habits as playwrights.
+This will include the completion of dramatic writing prompts and generative exercises; scene and monologue writing and re-writing; aesthetic experimentation; reading scripts aloud and in performance; collaborative group writing; peer feedback; revision; and research.
+We will learn strategies to thoughtfully critique our own writing as well as the writing of our peers.
+In our reading and viewing of sample plays, we will investigate the key elements of dramatic structure and contemporary techniques of theatrical storytelling.

 THEATRE AND DRAMA OF LATIN AMERICA